MeteoSwiss/nwp-fdb-polytope-demo/README.md

 ###   Jupyter server in a container (LabVM only)
 With this approach you have both the Jupyter server and the runtime dependencies in a container.
-This simplifies the setup, but you cannot persist changes to the notebooks.
+This simplifies the setup as it doesn't require any local installations or to check out the github project, but currently does not work in CSCS.

 ```sh
 podman run \